Alefal/alefal.it/PROJECTS/ece/wp-content/plugins/woocommerce-stock-manager/README.txt

 *   You can set "Stock status" for each product and variation
 *   You can set "Backorders" for each product and variation
 *   You can set "Stock" for each product and variation
+*   You can set "Price" for each product and variation
+*   You can set "Sale price" for each product and variation
+*   You can set "Weight" for each product and variation

 Stock field is green, when stock is more than 5 pieces.
 Stock field is yellow, when stock is low than 5 pieces.
 Stock field is red, when stock is 0 pieces.

 You can filter products by type, category, stock manage or stock status.
+You can sort products by name or sku.
+Searching products by name or sku.

+For better usabillity is possible hide some table cells.

 Variants for variable product is posible edit after click on "Show variables" button.
 Each product or variation, can be save separatelly, or you can save all displayed data.